makrai/notes/szabolcsi97-scope.md

 ## 8.2 The increasingness constraint

-* Both HRefP and HDistP accommodate only increasing quantiers.
+* Both HRefP and HDistP accommodate only increasing quantiers
-  * All decreasing and non-monotonic quantiers are conned to PredOp.
+  * All decreasing and non-monotonic quantiers are conned to PredOp
 * explanation.
 What kind of an explanation shall it be?
   * Recall the heuristic formulated in (9) and used in various chapters of this
     * (65) What range of quantiers actually participates in a given process is suggestive of exactly what that process consists in.
 * DPs in both HRefP and HDistP are interpreted in a way that is only available to increasing quantiers.
 My analysis above has exactly this property.
 DPs in
   * put up a witness as a logical subject of predication, and this is possible